Key Takeaways

 What is a dry shipping container?

 A dry container is essentially a standard non-refrigerated shipping container used to accommodate dry, non-temperature-sensitive and non-hazardous shipments.
-Typically 40′ in size, these containers constitute strong steel to resist rain, wind and saltwater elements.

 What are dry containers used for?